m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 - Easily change the voice used for speaking text and take advantage of the newest technologies around natural speech.
 - Simplified control of whether call in user is authorized to use the integration.

+**April 29, 2021 Updates**

+- New method to determine if a human or an answering machine has answered the phone during live calling.
+- When placing a live call, the initiating user is now put in a call queue and music is played while the integration looks for an on-call resource.
+- On-call resources are instructed to press a digit before connecting them to the initiating user.
+This ensures that a human has answered the phone rather than an answering machine.
+- While an on-call user is waiting, they will be prompted as the integration calls on-call resources.
+"Calling the next on-call resource, John Smith, please stand by.."
+- If no on-call resources are found, the user will hear "None of the on-call agents in the <group name> group answered.
+Press 1, to alert the team they missed your call via sms and email.
+Press 2, to return to the main menu.
+Hang-up to try again later."
+- A missed call alert workflow is now avaliable at the end of live calling.
+This will inform the on-call group via email and sms that they missed a call from xMatters by phone integration.
+The initiating user's phone number will be included in the message so an on-call resource can call them directly.
+- Several new settings added including: noanswerHTTP,holdMusic, xm_endqueue, xm_connect,xm_nextoncall.
+- New twilio functions added including: xm_endqueue.js, xm_connect.js, xm_nextoncall.js, holdMusic.xml
+- xm_escalate.js function re-written
+- xMatters install workflow added to automate parts of Twilio service creation
+- Fixed an install script bug causing undefined for all Twilio functions.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">
 </kbd>